midtown-ai/glossary/glossary/a.md

 # Activation Checkpointing

+ ~ one of the classic tradeoffs in computer science—between memory and compute.

+ ~ active only during training?

  Activation checkpointing is a technique used in deep learning models to reduce memory consumption during the backpropagation process, particularly in recurrent neural networks (RNNs) and transformers.
 It allows for training models with longer sequences or larger batch sizes without running into memory limitations.

  During the forward pass of a deep learning model, activations (intermediate outputs) are computed and stored for each layer.
 These activations are required for computing gradients during the backward pass or backpropagation, which is necessary for updating the model parameters.